ShyGuy899/cryptio/README.md

 # cryptoi
 Python Encryption Script

-Must install the crypto module using python, This is a python 2 sript, Not a python 3.
+Must install the crypto module using pip, This is a python 2 sript, Not a python 3.